-A public ruling, when issued, is the published view of the Commissioner of State Revenue (the Commissioner) on the particular topic to which it relates.
+A Public Ruling, when issued, is the published view of the Commissioner of State Revenue (the Commissioner) on the particular topic to which it relates.
 It therefore replaces and overrides any existing private rulings, memoranda, manuals and advice provided by the Commissioner in respect of the issue(s) it addresses.
-Where a change in legislation or case law (the law) affects the content of a public ruling, the change in the law overrides the public ruling-that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.
+Where a change in legislation or case law (the law) affects the content of a Public Ruling, the change in the law overrides the Public Ruling-that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.

-What this ruling is about
+What this Ruling is about

 - 1. The First Home Owner Grant Act 2000 (the FHOG Act) provides for the payment of the first home owner grant (the grant) on application by qualifying applicants. - 2.
-Section 47(1) of the FHOG Act empowers the Commissioner to, by written notice, require an applicant or former applicant (the applicant) for the grant to repay amounts paid in response to a grant application that are paid in error (error amount). - 3.
+Section 47(1) of the FHOG Act empowers the Commissioner to, by written notice, require an applicant or former applicant (the applicant) for the grant, to repay amounts paid in response to a grant application which are paid in error (error amount). - 3.
 A grant amount will be paid in error when payment is made on the basis of information or documents provided in the application for the grant, indicating that all criteria for entitlement to the grant under the FHOG Act have or will be met, but those criteria are not in fact met. - 4.
-Under s.47(2) and s.47(3) of the FHOG Act, the Commissioner may impose a penalty (penalty amount) of not more than the error amount.
-A penalty amount is an administrative sanction for certain conduct by applicants. - 5.
-The Commissioner may impose a penalty under s.47(2) of the FHOG Act, where the error amount has been paid because the applicant provided statements or documents, in relation to the application for the grant, containing information the applicant knew to be false or misleading in a material particular, in contravention of ss.42(1) and 43(1) of the FHOG Act (the honesty obligations). - 6.
-The Commissioner may impose a penalty under s.47(3) of the FHOG Act, where the applicant fails to repay an error amount on written notice from the Commissioner under s.47(1) of the FHOG Act, or as otherwise required by the conditions of the grant2 (the repayment obligations).
+Under ss.47(2) and 47(3) of the FHOG Act, the Commissioner may impose a penalty (penalty amount) of not more than the error amount.1 A penalty amount is an administrative sanction for certain conduct by applicants. - 5.
+The Commissioner may impose a penalty under s.47(2) of the FHOG Act, where the error amount has been paid because the applicant provided statements or documents, in relation to the application for the grant, containing information the applicant knew to be false or misleading in a material particular, in contravention of ss.42(1) and 43(1) of the FHOG Act (the honesty obligations).

-For example, if a grant of \$15,000 had been paid in error, the applicant may, by written notice, be required to repay the \$15,000, plus potentially a maximum penalty amount of a further \$15,000.
+1 For example, if a grant of \$15,000 had been paid in error, the applicant may, by written notice, be required to repay the \$15,000, plus potentially a maximum penalty amount of a further \$15,000.

-2 See, for example, ss.22, 22A and 23 of the FHOG Act.

-7. This public ruling sets out the principles the Commissioner will apply in deciding whether or not to impose a penalty under the FHOG Act for breach of the honesty obligations or the repayment obligations, and in what amount.
+- 6. The Commissioner may impose a penalty under s.47(3) of the FHOG Act, where the applicant fails to repay an error amount upon written notice from the Commissioner under s.47(1) of the FHOG Act, or as otherwise required by the conditions of the grant2 (the repayment obligations). - 7.
+This Public Ruling sets out the principles the Commissioner will apply in deciding whether or not to impose a penalty under the FHOG Act for breach of the honesty obligations or the repayment obligations, and in what amount.